 The Japanese celebrate the mid-autumn festival by displaying Tuskimi Dango, white plain rice dumplings in the pyramid arrangement.
 It’s very easy to put together so you can celebrate this festival with us!

-In mid-autumn, under the full moon, the Japanese celebrate the harvest and marvel at the passing of seasons, and this festival is called Tsukimi (お月見) – Mid-Autumn Festival (Chushu no Meigetsu 中秋の名月).
+In mid-autumn, under the full moon, the Japanese celebrate the harvest and marvel at the passing of seasons, and this festival is called Tsukimi (お月見), the Mid-Autumn Festival (Chushu no Meigetsu 中秋の名月).

 On this day, we display Tsukimi Dango (月見団子) by stacking fifteen rice dumplings in a special pyramid arrangement on a tray.
 Today I’ll show you how to make dango and arrange them for the display.

-It’s really easy to make dango, and I talked in details about the type of flours available to make dango in this post.
-Unlike typical dango which is served in a bamboo skewer, Tsukimi Dango is plain rice dumplings.
-It’s much simpler and easier!
+It’s really easy to make dango, and I talked in detail about the type of flour available to make a dango in this post.
+Unlike typical dango which is served on a bamboo skewer, Tsukimi Dango is plain rice dumplings.

 How to Arrange Tsukimi Dango